AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Introduction

-Our contributions are as follows: \begin{itemize} \item We identify and characterise cross-instance prompt propagation vulnerabilities arising from the architectural design of real-world agent ecosystems. \item We propose ClawWorm, the first self-replicating worm demonstrated against a production-scale agent framework, achieving single-message infection, permanent persistence, and autonomous propagation without server access, API credentials, or model weight access. \item We design a factorial evaluation with real-execution verification across three vectors and three payload types, supplemented by persistence and multi-hop experiments that reveal LLM semantic degradation as a natural propagation constraint. \item We propose architecture-level defences addressing the root causes and discuss responsible disclosure practices. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item This work identifies and characterizes cross-instance prompt propagation vulnerabilities arising from the architectural design of real-world agent ecosystems. \item This work proposes AgentWorm, a self-replicating worm demonstrated against a production-scale agent framework, achieving single-message infection, permanent persistence, and autonomous propagation without server access, API credentials, or model weight access. \item A factorial evaluation with real-execution verification is designed across three vectors and three payload types, supplemented by persistence and multi-hop experiments that reveal LLM semantic degradation as a natural propagation constraint, and confirm cross-framework transferability on Hermes Agent. \item Prompt-level and architectural defenses are evaluated, showing that the framework's existing sandbox isolation achieves complete mitigation and that an ecosystem measurement of public configurations reveals near-total non-adoption of effective controls. \end{itemize} The materials required for reproducibility and a minimal implementation are open-sourced at \url{https://anonymous.4open.science/r/agentworm-BBBF/}.